 How to Register Your Dog as a Service Dog in Florida

-Service dogs are a necessity for people with physical and mental health disabilities.
-Florida recognizes this reality and provides legal protection and special rights for service dog owners.
+Service dogs are a necessity for many people with physical and mental health disabilities.
+Florida recognizes this reality and provides legal protections and rights for service dog handlers.

-Service dog owners in The Sunshine State have the right to enter public areas normally closed off to animals.
-Florida residents are also allowed to keep service dogs in homes and apartments that don’t allow pets.
+Service dogs in the Sunshine State have the right to enter public areas normally closed off to animals and are allowed to be kept in Florida homes and apartments that don’t allow pets.

 In this article, we will explain some important things you should know about service dogs in Florida.

-Who can own a service dog in Florida?
+Who can handle a service dog in Florida?

-Service dogs are not normal pets; they are legally protected assistance animals for people with disabilities.
-According to the Americans with Disabilities Act (ADA), a person with a disability is someone:
+Service dogs are not pets; they are legally protected assistance animals for people with disabilities.
+According to the Americans with Disabilities Act (ADA), a person living with a disability is someone:

 Americans with Disabilities Act (ADA)

-In addition to having a physical or mental health disability, the handler (by themselves or with the assistance of a professional) must train a dog to perform a job or task that assists with their disability.
+The requirements: Having a physical or mental health disability is half of the qualifying requirements; the handler (by themselves or through a professional) must also train a dog to perform a job or task that assists with their disability.

-Do you need to register a service dog in Florida?
+Is it required: Do you need to register a service dog in Florida?
 The simple answer is no, but you might want to anyway.
 Neither federal nor state service dog rules require an animal to be registered as a service dog.
-Many service dog owners, however, register their dogs in optional databases to obtain ID cards.
+Many service dog handlers, however, register their dogs in optional databases to obtain ID cards.